johnh03/StravaToSheets/README.md

 ---
 # StravaToSheets

 A Python program that uses the Strava API to fetch a user's activity data and export it to a local Excel sheet.
 The spreadsheet includes activity type, time spent, and kudos received.
+There is also a feature that creates a map using the GPS data from every activity that contains map data.

 ## ⚡ Setup Instructions

 Before running the program, you must set up the Strava API.
 Using **Postman** is recommended, but you can also refer to the [Strava Developers Portal](https://developers.strava.com) for a more detailed guide.
 Please read through this whole guide before starting to set up the Strava API, feel free to come back to this guide as reference if needed.

-It is also recommended to use a notepad or txt file to keep your information.
+It is also recommended to use a notepad or text file to keep your information.

 ### 🔹 1.
 Create a Strava API Application